chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 #### Headless Unattended Install

 "Headless" systems are configured to operate without a monitor (the "head") keyboard, and mouse.
-They are usually controlled over a network connection.
+They are usually administering remotely using protocols such as SSH or WinRM.

-To install Chef Workstation on a headless Windows system, exclude the Chef Workstation App from auto-starting on login by using the following command in Windows PowerShell or `cmd.exe`.
-Replace `MsiPath` with the path of the downloaded Chef Workstation installer.
+Chef Workstation can be installed on a headless system using the `msiexec` command and flags to skip the installation of the Chef Workstation Application, which requires a GUI.
+Run the following command in Windows PowerShell or `cmd.exe`, replacing `MsiPath` with the path of the downloaded Chef Workstation installer.

 ```
 msiexec /q /i MsiPath ADDLOCAL=ALL REMOVE=ChefWSApp